-The Center and Northern Woodlands magazine collaborated to produce North Country Calling, a video series profiling young professionals who have chosen the Northern Forest as their home.
+In August, the Center and Northern Woodlands magazine released two new videos in the North Country Calling video series, which profiles young professionals who have chosen the Northern Forest as their home.

 The future of our region hinges on young people like these — individuals who have sought and found a satisfying blend of work, community, fun and friends in rural communities.
-We’re energized to see the rewarding lives that Sierra, John, Rachel and Helon have created for themselves and hope their stories will inspire other young people to make their homes in the Northern Forest.
+We’re excited to share two more stories about the rewarding lives each of our subjects has created for themselves and hope their stories will inspire other young people to make their homes in the Northern Forest.

 Here’s a glimpse of the people you’ll meet: